tyson314/CS-260-Startup-Project/public/README.md

 different mediums.
 Another thing I like about javascript is the versatility that comes built into arrays and objects.
 I essentially made a mini database of players, and used a class to instantiate teams, and arrays to keep track of which players were selected.

+Simon React

+This was super interesting to go through.
+I was always curious about how other websites operate so smoothly even though it looks like you are passing to new pages.
+The syntax for react is pretty difficult, especially since my brain is absolutely melted from learning 5 new coding languages this semester.
+I understand how the HTML injection works because it is pretty similar to javascript but on steroids.
+It's crazy how the entire site can be injected.
+The router was super interesting too.
+I think it would be very difficult to implement react on my startup because I would have to completely redo a lot of my HTML and javascript, so thank you Professor Jensen :)

+Startup Service

+I did it!
+Mostly.
+I'm not sure how I want to implement the websocket and I'm running out of time, but all the other services are functional and I couldn't be prouder!

+--Pulled player stats from a fetch web API
+--Made the generated teams be persistent by get and set API calls --Stored login information and team stats in the MongoDB database --Authenticated login credentials

+It was a little easier to be creative on unique implementations of the service endpoints and the Database and the fetch since the implementation was a bit easier, but for the Login authentication I had to rely pretty heavily on the Simon code.
+However, I had to tweak it just enough that I needed to thouroughly understand how that code worked in and out in order for my site to work.
+I thought my NBA API was pretty applicable, and it fits pretty well on the front page.
+I had a good time searching the web for interesting APIs and the resources are absolutely VAST.
+The database code was giving me a lot of grief.
+I forget to make the function calls in my index.js asynchronous and I could not for the life of me figure out what was going on, but when I fixed it it made a lot of sense why it needed to be like that.
+The login code is so deep, I am definitely going to be referencing this project over and over again in the future if I ever do something similar.
+Honestly, my head feels like it is going to pop.
+This class has been tough.
+Especially being 100% online.
+I think I've grown a lot though.